20steps/api-ai-webhook-php/README.md

 # API AI Webhook PHP Library

-This library provides a convient interface for developing Webhooks for API AI.
+This library provides a convient interface for developing Webhooks for API AI and Google Assistant.

 ## Info

-WIP
+Work in progress.

+Capabilities:
+- Basic serialization/deserialization
+- Basic support for rich messages for Google Actions

 ## Usage